 Civil litigation is the result of a dispute between two or more parties that they are unable to resolve, and one or more turn to legal remediation.
 They may seek money or some other specific performance and take it to the courtroom to let a judge or jury decide the outcome based on the law.

-Lawyers who specialize in civil litigation are known as trial lawyers or litigators and can perform a broad range of functions for and on behalf of their clients, such as negotiation, mediation or arbitration, pretrial hearings, and depositions.
-If possible, they will attempt to settle the matter before going to court to save time and money.
+Lawyers who specialize in civil litigation are known as trial lawyers or litigators, and can perform a broad range of functions for and on behalf of their clients, such as negotiation, mediation or arbitration, pretrial hearings, and depositions.
+If possible, they can attempt to settle the matter before going to court to save time and money.
 Personal injury lawyers specialize in one aspect of civil litigation.

 What is a Personal Injury Lawyer?

-Their clients are plaintiffs who are alleging physical or psychological injury due to the negligent or careless acts of another person, entity, or organization.
-They safeguard clients against victimization by insurance companies and the legal system and help them recover financial compensation for their losses, which may include medical expenses, loss of earning capacity, pain and suffering, emotional distress or loss of consortium as well as legal costs.
+Their clients are plaintiffs who are alleging physical or psychological injury in their personal injury claims due to the negligent or careless acts of another person, entity, or organization.
+These attorneys protect clients from insurance companies and the legal system and help them recover financial compensation for their losses.
+These may include medical bills, loss of earning capacity, pain and suffering, emotional distress, loss of consortium, and legal costs.

-The primary purpose of personal injury lawyers (practicing tort law) is to restore their client (the injured “plaintiff”) to the state prior to the injury or wrongdoing by compensating them for their losses, and in doing so to discourage others from committing similar offenses.
+The primary purpose of personal injury lawyers is to restore their clients to the state prior to the injury or wrongdoing by compensating them for their losses.

-Personal Injury Lawyers usually work on a contingency basis, meaning that the client doesn’t pay a fee unless monies are recovered on behalf of the client.
-They charge fees as a percentage of the plaintiff’s settlement or award and is typically set around 30 or 40%.
-In most cases, they are only compensated if they win, which puts a lot of pressure on the personal injury lawyer to ensure that they can win the case, as some of them can take years to resolve.
+Personal injury lawyers usually work on a contingency basis, meaning that the client doesn’t pay a fee unless monies are recovered on behalf of the client.
+They charge fees as a percentage of the plaintiff’s settlement or award.
+In most cases, they are only compensated if they win, which puts a lot of pressure on the personal injury lawyer to ensure they can win the case.

 What is Tort Law?

 A tort refers to a civil wrong.
 Most cases in civil court are tort cases, dealing with private or civil wrongs or injuries, with the exclusion of contractual disputes.
-Tort law attempts to redress a wrong done to a person and to provide relief to the wronged party through full compensation for proven harm.
-In addition to monetary compensation for losses or harm, non-economic losses such as pain and suffering, it also allows for punitive damages in excess, which is aimed at punishing the defendant for their wrongful acts.
+Tort Law attempts to redress a wrong done to a person and to provide relief to the wronged party through full compensation for proven harm.

-Tort law may be broken up into three categories, namely unintentional or negligent torts, intentional torts, and strict liability cases.
-Personal injury lawyers handle all three types of torts, in any claim that involves injury to body or mind.
+Tort Law may be broken up into three categories, namely unintentional or negligent torts, intentional torts, and strict liability cases.
+Personal injury lawyers handle all three types of torts, in any claim that involves injury to the body or mind.